Skip to main content

 Garbage Collector

-By default, garbage collection is automatically enabled in Forest to ensure that unnecessary data is regularly cleared out, optimizing disk usage and performance.
+By default, automatic garbage collection is enabled in Forest to ensure that unnecessary data is regularly cleared out, optimizing disk usage and performance.
+By default, it runs every 7 days (20160 epochs).
+The interval can be overridden by setting environment variable FOREST_SNAPSHOT_GC_INTERVAL_EPOCHS

-This ensures that GC process is skipped, preventing potential performance impact.
+This ensures that GC scheduler is disabled, preventing potential performance impact.

 Cadence of GC Runs